sage-code/maj/alphabet.md

 ## Total cost

-Using this algorithm total cost for current: 542 word dictionary
+Using this algorithm total cost for 542 words:

 * 4085  in Maj
 * 7231  in English